Thursday, November 21, 2024

 Social gathering

-We then moved to the banquet hall from around 6pm, where we enjoyed delicious food and endless nostalgic conversation.
+We then moved to the banquet hall around 6pm, where we enjoyed delicious food and endless nostalgic conversation.

 You were all born in 1944 (Showa 19) and will be turning 80 this year.
 Congratulations!